MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_mute_status_update.md

 ## -remarks

 The mute update IOCTL can be used in two modes - update and immediate.
 If _**Immediate**_ parameter is set to TRUE, the IOCTL returns immediately with the current mute value for the requested channel.
-If the Immediate parameter is set to FALSE, the IRP is pended by the Sideband Audio Driver until there is a change in the device mute state.
+If the Immediate parameter is set to FALSE, the IRP is pended by the sideband audio Driver until there is a change in the device mute state.
 Audio driver should setup a pending mute IOCTL to get notified of any changes in hardware mute state.

 ## -requirements